Dr Paresha N Sinha

 Phone: +64 7 838 4938

-Dr Paresha Sinha is a senior lecturer in International Management in the School of Management and Marketing, Waikato Management School, University of Waikato and a Research Fellow of the New Zealand – India Research Institute.
-Her interest is at the intersection of international business, strategy and international entrepreneurship.
-Her research examines the impact of home and host institutional environments on the expansion of MNE operations, the transfer of its practices and processes, and the legitimization strategies used by its leaders in response to differing stakeholder pressures in such pluralistic settings.
+Her research examines the impact of home and host institutional environments on the expansion of MNE operations and evaluates CSR strategies in the emerging or transition economies, the transfer of global practices and processes, and the legitimization strategies used by its leaders in response to differing stakeholder pressures in such pluralistic settings.
 She also studies the impact of perceived institutional distance between domestic and foreign markets on the market entry decisions and the decision-making logic used by owners of smaller internationalizing firms.

 Her most recent research explains how managers rhetorically revise imprinted decision-making rules to adapt organizational decision-making to changing environments encountered during the firm’s rapid international expansion.
-Her work is published in leading journals such as Strategic Management Journal, Organization Studies, Journal of Business Ethics, Journal of World Business, Journal of Business Research, Strategic Organization and Personnel Review.
-She is the senior editor of the International Journal of Emerging Markets, and serves on the editorial board of the Journal of Global Operations and Strategic Outsourcing, and on the editorial review board of the Journal of Business Research.
+Her work is published in leading journals such as Strategic Management Journal, Journal of World Business, Business, Strategy and the Environment, Human Relations, Organization Studies, Journal of Business Ethics, Journal of Business Research, Strategic Organization and Personnel Review.
+She is the senior editor of the International Journal of Emerging Markets, Associate Editor of Corporate Governance and serves on the editorial review board of the Journal of Business Research and the Journal of World Business.
+She is a Research Fellow of the New Zealand – India Research Institute, and a progress fellow at the Aston India Centre for Applied Research (AICAR), Aston University, UK.

 Find more research publications by Paresha Sinha